 Since the last major overhaul of the Federal Tax Code in 1986, there have been numerous proposals to end the tax deduction for advertising expenses, either partially or totally.
 ANA and The Advertising Coalition (TAC) have been successful in defeating every one of these proposals.

-IHS Global Insight Study Demonstrates the Importance of Advertising to U.S. Economy
+IHS Economics & Country Risk Study Demonstrates the Importance of Advertising to the U.S. Economy

 ANA and The Advertising Coalition (TAC) have released a landmark new study conducted by IHS Global Insight, Inc. that demonstrates the importance of advertising as a driving force in the United States economy.